philipqueen/SlackCellESP32/README.md

 - Run display logic on separate core from force reading and SD writing (ESP32 is dual core)
 - Set force change threshold for the display changes (0.1kN)

-Developed for the Heltec Wifi Kit 32 v2.
-Be sure not to buy the v3 version (as is currently on amazon), as the pinout has changed and the PCB will not function properly.
+Developed for the Heltec Wifi Kit 32 v2/v3.
 Using other ESP32 microcontrollers may require changing the wiring and the U8G2 setup code.

 ## How to make a SlackCell ESP32: